Risk Factors Dashboard

 We are subject to the risk of losses resulting from the failure of borrowers, guarantors and related parties to pay interest and principal amounts on their loans.
 Although we maintain credit policies and credit underwriting, monitoring and collection procedures, these policies and procedures may not prevent losses, particularly during periods in which the local, regional or national economy suffers a general decline.
 If borrowers fail to repay their loans, our financial condition and results of operations would be adversely affected.

-The Company’s mortgage revenue is cyclical and is sensitive to the level of interest rates, changes in economic conditions, decreased economic activity, and slowdowns in the housing market, any of which could adversely impact our profits.
+Our mortgage revenue is cyclical and is sensitive to the level of interest rates, changes in economic conditions, decreased economic activity, and slowdowns in the housing market, any of which could adversely impact our profits.

-The Bank originates residential mortgage loans through Primis Mortgage Company which lends to borrowers nationwide.
+The Bank originates residential mortgage loans through PMC, which lends to borrowers nationwide.
 The success of our mortgage business is dependent upon its ability to originate loans and sell them to investors, in each case at or near current volumes.
 Loan production levels are sensitive to changes in the level of interest rates and changes in economic conditions.
 Loan production levels may suffer if we experience a slowdown in housing markets, tightening credit conditions or increasing interest rates.
 Any sustained period of decreased activity caused by fewer refinancing transactions, higher interest rates, housing price pressure, or loan underwriting restrictions would adversely affect our mortgage originations and, consequently, could significantly reduce our income from mortgage activities.
 As a result, these conditions would also adversely affect our financial condition and results of operations.

 Deteriorating economic conditions may also cause home buyers to default on their mortgages.
-In certain cases, where we have originated loans and sold them to investors, we may be required to repurchase loans or provide a financial settlement to investors if it is proven that the borrower failed to provide full and accurate information on, or related to, their loan application, if appraisals for such properties have not been acceptable or if the loan was not underwritten in accordance with the loan program specified by the loan investor.
-In the ordinary course of business, we record an indemnification reserve relating to mortgage loans previously sold based on historical statistics and loss rates.
-If such reserves were insufficient to cover claims from investors, such repurchases or settlements would adversely affect our financial condition and results of operations.
+In certain cases, where we have originated loans and sold them to investors, we may be required to repurchase loans or provide a financial settlement to investors if it is proven that the borrower failed to provide full and accurate information on, or related to, their loan application, if appraisals for such properties have not been acceptable or if the loan was not underwritten in

 Market Risks